EfficiencyJunky/eec-for-squarespace/Instructions.md

     <img src="./media/tutorial_images/02--GTM_and_Squarespace_Setup/03--builtin_variables.png">

-## B) Setup the first User-Defined Variable and modify our Pageview Tag
+## Setup the first User-Defined Variable and modify our Pageview Tag
 This is where it starts to get fun.
 We will be needing a bunch of custom variables, but let's start with an easy one to ease into things shall we?

 1. In the "User-Defined Variables" section, click "New" to start the custom variable creation process